Top 4 Reasons to Visit Argentina for a Cooking Vacation

 Argentina is a country of striking beauty and incredible geographical diversity.
 Its capital city, Buenos Aires, is a vast cosmopolitan metropolis that will charm any visitor.
 Mendoza, the country’s wine capital in the foothills of the Andes to the west, is a must-see for wine lovers and foodies alike.
 Here’s our list of why you should visit Argentina on one of our fabulous Culinary Vacations in South America.

-Argentines love few things more than grilling, so let’s begin with the obvious -- meat.
+Argentines love few things more than grilling, so let’s begin with the obvious — meat.
 Everyone knows that Argentina is famous for its beef, but why?
 The secret is in the land itself.
 Argentina is blessed with some of the best habitat on earth for grazing cattle.
 Its temperate and fertile plains, the famous pampas, cover an area of approximately 290,000 square miles extending from eastern/central Argentina north across Uruguay and into Brazil.
 All of this grass-fed beef helps explain the Argentine obsession with asado, or barbecue.
 No cooking vacation to Argentina would be complete without experiencing this distinct national pastime.
 Americans accustomed to US-style barbecue will immediately notice that Argentines never marinate their meat or grill with charcoal.
 Instead, a traditional asado uses little more than salt for seasoning, and is slow-cooked over wood in order to highlight the natural flavors of the meat.
 The philosophy behind this simple approach to grilling is that the flavor of high-quality meat speaks for itself, though sauces like chimichurri and salsa criolla are always ready to hand for those who like to add a little something extra to their steak.
-Bring a big appetite when you take one of our Cooking Vacations to South America, because in addition to the beef on the grill, an Argentine asado also features plenty of other goodies like chorizo (pork sausage), morcilla (blood sausage), grilled provoleta cheese, grilled vegetables, salad, and fresh fruit for dessert.
+Bring a big appetite when you take one of our cooking vacations in Argentina, because in addition to the beef on the grill, an Argentine asado also features plenty of other goodies like chorizo (pork sausage), morcilla (blood sausage), grilled provoleta cheese, grilled vegetables, salad, and fresh fruit for dessert.

 What better to pair with your asado than one of Argentina’s many excellent wines?
 Argentina is one of the largest wine producers in the world, with production centered most heavily in the region around Mendoza where viticulture has been practiced since the 16th century.
 Growing conditions are ideal in this western part of Argentina, which accounts for two-thirds of all wine produced in the country.
 Red grape varieties grown in Argentina include Cabernet Sauvignon, Syrah, Tempranillo, and Banardo, along with Italian imports like Nebbiolo and Sangiovese, but the undisputed king of Argentine wine is Malbec.
 Malbec cultivation in Argentina began in the mid 19th century with vines brought from France and is today considered the national grape.
 Find out why Malbec grows so well in this part of Argentina when you explore the Cuisine and Wine of Mendoza!